-- Some bugs have been fixed. - In V1, factor rankings were such that #1 corresponded to the least influential factor (lowest sensitivity).
-In V2, this numbering is reversed such as #1 corresponds to the most influential factor (most sensitive). - An algorithm to directly compute Morris derivative-based sensitivity indices has been added to the toolbox. - An algorithm to directly compute Sobol' variance-based sensitivity indices has been added to the toolbox. - A new, unique feature has been added that accounts for the time-dependent properties of dynamical systems models in global sensitivity analysis. - An algorithm to compute sensitivity indices based on Regional Sensitivity analysis (Monte-Carlo Filtering) has been added to the toolbox. - The toolbox has been enabled with a range of new sampling strategies, including Progressive Latin Hypercube Sampling (PLHS). - A new "factor grouping" strategy has been implemented to handle high-dimensional problems.
-Through this strategy, GSA problems having hundreds of factors become tractable. - A new "model emulation" strategy has been added to handle model failures (crashes) in the course of GSA. - A tool for visualization of results and monitoring the GSA performance has been added to the toolbox. - A test bed including a range of test functions have been added to the toolbox for learning and research purposes. - A hydrologic model, called HBV-SASK, which is an example of dynamical systems models have been added to the toolbox.
+- Some bugs were fixed. - In V1, factor rankings were such that #1 corresponded to the least influential factor (lowest sensitivity).
+In V2, this numbering is reversed such as #1 corresponds to the most influential factor (most sensitive). - An algorithm to directly compute Morris derivative-based sensitivity indices was added to the toolbox. - An algorithm to directly compute Sobol' variance-based sensitivity indices was added to the toolbox. - A new, unique feature was added that accounts for the time-dependent properties of dynamical systems models in global sensitivity analysis. - An algorithm to compute sensitivity indices based on Regional Sensitivity analysis (Monte-Carlo Filtering) was added to the toolbox. - The toolbox was enabled with a range of new sampling strategies, including Progressive Latin Hypercube Sampling (PLHS). - A new "factor grouping" strategy was implemented to handle high-dimensional problems.
+Through this strategy, GSA problems having hundreds of factors become tractable. - A new "model emulation" strategy was added to handle model failures (crashes) in the course of GSA. - A tool for visualization of results and monitoring the GSA performance was added to the toolbox. - A test bed including a range of test functions was added to the toolbox for learning and research purposes. - A hydrologic model, called HBV-SASK, which is an example of dynamical systems models was added to the toolbox.